mfeemster/keysharp/README.md

 	+ The callback is passed the function object as the first argument, and the date/time the timer was triggered as a YYYYMMDDHH24MISS string for the second argument.
 	+ This allows the handler to alter the timer by passing the function object back to another call to `SetTimer()`.
 	+ Timers are not disabled when the program menu is shown.
+* A new timer function `EnabledTimerCount()` which returns the number of currently enabled timers in existence.
 * Using an underscore `_` to discard the result of an expression is supported the same way it is in C# like:
 	+ `_ := myfunc()`
 * `super` is not restricted to being used within a class's code.
 It can be accessed outside of the class like so: